wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 And bam!
 You are in!

-If you get this error esure you have created the md5 hash properly.
+If you get below error ensure you have created the md5 hash properly.
 If you get a specific error for your postgres user (defined in the `[database]` section of `pgbouncer.ini`), ensure that the postgres connection is correct.
 ```
 2025-06-12 11:56:44.176 UTC [1] WARNING C-0x7fe106331280: mydb/billy@127.0.0.1:50004 pooler error: password authentication failed
 ```